-This project is underpinned by world-leading application of 3D X-Ray CT into environmental contexts, developed by Dr Simon Carr at the University of Cumbria.
+This project is underpinned by a world-leading application of 3D X-Ray Micro-Computed Tomography into environmental contexts, developed by Dr Simon Carr at the University of Cumbria.
 This research has highlighted the critical reciprocal interactions between organic and inorganic components in determining sediment and soil structure, and the role of structure in controlling functional behaviour, such as hydrological and biogeochemical transfers.
 Such research has not yet been applied to peatlands and will therefore provide original, innovative research in this area.

 This project applies existing research excellence at the University of Cumbria into a new context which has potential global significance.
 It also facilitates knowledge transfer with Barker & Bland Ltd to inform and develop new practices and protocols for peatland restoration in the UK.

 Research aim: ‘to understand the impact of sediment structural properties on peatland ecology, hydrology, biogeochemical processes and the resulting carbon sequestration and storage’.

 Stakeholder aim: ‘to use the research findings to design, implement and evaluate new protocols for peatland restoration.
 This will result in net reduction of both direct and indirect emissions of CO2 equivalent from damaged peatlands, loosely estimated for the UK as being ~10m T CO2 equivalent per year’.